From Javadoc : https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Formatter.html

 The optional argument_index is a decimal integer indicating the position of the argument in the argument list.
 The first argument is referenced by "

-", etc.The optional flags is a set of characters that modify the output format.
+1$", the second by "2$", etc.The optional flags is a set of characters that modify the output format.
 The set of valid flags depends on the conversion.

 The optional width is a positive decimal integer indicating the minimum number of characters to be written to the output.